GANGANI/longitudinal-local-news-crawler/README.md

 # Longitudinal Local News Crawler

 This Python-based crawler scrapes and archives local news articles from various media publications using RSS feeds and direct website scraping.
-It stores the collected articles in `.wacz` format and optionally uploads them to the Internet Archive.
+It stores the collected articles in `.wacz` format and uploads them to the Internet Archive.

 ---